tdkhanhvu/ComputerVisionRestAPI/README.md

 This project includes below components:
 - A REST API Server written in Python using Flask framework
 - A REST API Client to send the HTTP POST request to the server
-- A built-in SQL lite database to record the requests sent
+- A built-in SQLite database to record the requests sent
 - Heroku integration to showcase the server
 - A Docker image